 That's about it.
 Now you have a running VPN connection through the IKEv2 protocol.

 Important!
 Please note that you will need to configure your device using the generated settings by yourself at your own risk.

-Try out VPN Unlimited for Linux and and start surfing the web privately and anonymously!
+Try out VPN Unlimited for other platforms and and start surfing the web privately and anonymously!